**CLOTHING**

 · Yellow- the imperial color.
 Only the emperor and his son could wear a yellow silk robe.

 · Purple- the color of promise and potential.
-The emperor’s grandsons wore purple
+The emperor’s grandsons wore purple clothing.

 · Red- the lucky color.
 Associated with the sun and happiness.
 Also symbolized truth and virtue.